neobasic/.github/profile/README.md

 The first draft of the language grammar is ready ([neob-grammar](https://github.com/neobasic/neob-grammar)), and now I'm starting to program the parser ([ngne](https://github.com/neobasic/ngne)), using [Antlr4](https://www.antlr.org/).
 Everything will be coded in C++.
 I'm also preparing the website ([www.neobasic.org](https://www.neobasic.org/en/)), writing the documentation ([en.neobasic.org](https://en.neobasic.org/)), and translating everything from Portuguese ([pt.neobasic.org](https://pt.neobasic.org/)).
 I also plan to release a VS Code extension, but for now I'm still creating syntax highlighting using TextMate's grammar ([vscode-neob](https://github.com/neobasic/vscode-neob)).
 It's not an easy task, and I expect it to be a years-long project.

+## 🔰&nbsp; Born of Desire, Shaped by Practicality

+NeoBASIC was born from a desire to help ordinary people to learn how to code.

 ## 💖&nbsp; Open Source, Open Contribution, Open Mind, Open Heart

 NeoBASIC was born as a programming language offered to the world as a gift to humanity, a creative gesture that isn't tied to owners or corporations, but expresses itself as a free path for anyone who wishes to embark on the journey of computer programming.
 This means you can freely learn, practice, and create software with this language, exploring its possibilities and expanding its ecosystem.
 By using it, you become part of a community that shares knowledge and contributes to the growth and benefit of this language.